surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 ## Bar Chart

 Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the Rows and a measure on the Columns area.
+You can build a bar chart by placing a dimension on rows and measure on columns area.

- **2.** Click on **Bar** tab under **General** section  to compare the data in Bar chart.
+ **2.** Click on **Bar** tab under **General** section  to compare the data in bar chart.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/c21c91b0c8f9e243362fbefc44279936c6021d12/images/bar_chart.png)